-Start by offering different ways colleagues can get in touch beyond face-to-face communication.
+Passive-aggressive people struggle to express themselves openly at work, but you can influence positive change welcoming feedback and dialogue.
+Start by offering different ways colleagues can get in touch.
 Mention that your inbox is always open to them or that you’re available of Slack or Skype throughout the day if something comes up.

 Encouraging two-way communication helps head off passive-aggressive patterns before they start.
 By doing so, you help create a psychologically safe workplace where healthy, constructive problem-solving can thrive.